mwat56/apachelogger/README.md

 To preserve the format of the log-entry neither `aSender` nor `aMessage` should contain double-quotes (`"`).
 The messages are logged as coming from `127.0.0.1` with an user-agent of `mwat56/apachelogger`; this should make it easy to find these messages amongst all the 'normal' ones.

-If you want to log your server's errors as well you can call
+If you want to automatically log your server's errors as well you'd call

 	apachelogger.SetErrLog(aServer *http.Server)

 during initialisation of your program.
+This will write the errors thrown by the server to the errorlog passed to the `Wrap()` function.
+Additionally you can call

+    apachelogger.Err(aSender, aMessage string)

+from your own code to write a message to the error log.

+If you want to finish the logging altogether you'd call

+	apachelogger.Close()

+Usually you'd only call this function after your server terminated; it's not possible to restart the logging after calling `Close()`.

-To avoid that a `panic` crashes your program this modules catches and `recover`s such situations.
+To avoid that a `panic` crashes your program this module catches and `recover`s such situations.
-The error/cause of the `panic` is written to the logfile for later inspection.
+The error/cause of the `panic` is written to the error logfile for later inspection.

 ## Licence